JoeThorntonLab/nature-2017_RH-scanning/README.md

 7_assess-connectivity.R : prepares force-directed graph files for analysis in gephi, and computes characteristics of trajectories available in each DBD background using igraph

-8_bchem-determ.R : prepare alignments for logo generation; infer logistic regression models to reveal biophysical determinants of RE-specificity
+8_bchem-determ.R : prepare alignments for logo generation; infer logistic regression models to reveal biophysical determinants of RE-specificity; analyze foldX data

 9_quant-scale-landscape : look into error structure of quantitative mean fluorescence estimates; consider alternative evolutionary regime where SRE mean fluorescence must increase with each step